 Amongst Wolves are our four-piece rock band mission team.
-The band comprises Mark (guitar and vocals), Clarissa (guitar and keys), Andy (drums) and new member Dan (vocals).
+The band comprises Mark (guitar and vocals), Clarissa (bass), Andy (drums) and new member Dan (vocals).
 We spoke to all four members about how they bring the good news of Jesus to the darkest places and to the most marginalised young people.

 Andy: Mental health is a huge one.
 This is something that is affecting young people more than ever before.